ProfessorComposerProfessorBroadcasterProfessorHostProfessorWriter Dan Golding

 Image credit: Michelle Grace Hunder / ABC

-Associate Professor Dan Golding is Deputy Chair of Media and Communication at Swinburne University, the host of Screen Sounds on ABC Classic, and an award-winning composer and writer.
+Dan Golding is Professor of Media at Monash University, the host of Screen Sounds on ABC Classic, and an award-winning composer and writer

 Dan is the author of Star Wars After Lucas (University of Minnesota Press, 2019), and with Leena van Deventer the co-author of Game Changers (Affirm Press, 2016).
 He also created the soundtrack for the BAFTA, DICE, and GDCA winning Untitled Goose Game (2019), which became the first game soundtrack to be nominated for an ARIA award in history.
 Other composing includes the soundtracks for Mars First Logistics (2023), Push Me Pull You (2016) and the Frog Detective series, for which his score for The Haunted Island (2018) won the inaugural APRA-AMCOS Australian Game Developer award for Best Music.
 Dan composed the theme for the ABC's flagship podcast, ABC News Daily, as well as creating Swinburne's next_gen now audio branding.

 Dan co-hosts the popular film music podcast Art of the Score, and in 2018, Dan presented What Is Music for ABC iView and Triple J with Linda Marigliano.
-He regularly hosts events and concerts, and has worked with the Melbourne Symphony Orchestra, the Tasmanian Symphony Orchestra, the Sydney Symphony Orchestra, and the Australian Chamber Orchestra to audiences in their thousands at the Sydney Opera House, Hamer Hall, and the Sidney Myer Music Bowl.
+He regularly hosts events and concerts, and has worked with every major Australian symphony orchestra to present to audiences in their thousands at the Sydney Opera House, Hamer Hall, and the Sidney Myer Music Bowl.

-Dan created the soundtrack for the BAFTA, DICE, and GDCA winning Untitled Goose Game (2019), which became the first game soundtrack to be nominated for an ARIA award in history.
-In 2022, his music for the game was performed live by Orchestra Victoria (pictured) in collaboration with the Australian Centre for the Moving Image in one of the world’s only live videogame soundtrack performances.
-The performance was highlighted as a key case study in the 2023 National Cultural Policy, “Revive”.
+Dan created the soundtrack for the BAFTA, DICE, and GDCA-winning Untitled Goose Game (2019), which became the first game soundtrack to be nominated for an ARIA award in history.
+In 2022, his music for the game was performed live by Orchestra Victoria in collaboration with the Australian Centre for the Moving Image in one of the world's only live-to-gameplay soundtrack performances.
+The project was highlighted as a key case study in the 2023 National Cultural Policy, "Revive".
+In 2025, Dan again joined Orchestra Victoria on stage at Hamer Hall for the premiere of Untitled Concerto for Orchestra and Honk, an adaptation commissioned by the orchestra.

-His most recent soundtracks include Shape Shop’s Mars First Logistics (2023), and the final instalment in the widely-loved Frog Detective series, Corruption at Cowboy County (Worm Club).
-“Golding’s ability and commitment to the theme adds a layer of seriousness to [Frog Detective] that brilliantly [manages] to provoke even more silliness from its charming core,” writes Eurogamer.
-Dan’s score for the first game in the series, The Haunted Island (2018) won the APRA-AMCOS Australian Game Developer award for Best Music.
-Upcoming projects includes Paper House’s Wood & Weather.
+His most recent soundtracks include Shape Shop's Mars First Logistics (2025), and the final instalment in the widely-loved Frog Detective series, Corruption at Cowboy County (Worm Club, 2022).
+"Golding's ability and commitment to the theme adds a layer of seriousness to [Frog Detective] that brilliantly manages to provoke even more silliness from its charming core," writes Eurogamer.
+Dan's score for the first game in the series, The Haunted Island (2018) won the APRA-AMCOS Australian Game Developer award for Best Music.

-Dan is also an experienced composer for podcasts, and recently composed the theme for the ABC’s flagship podcast, ABC News Daily.
-He also created Swinburne’s next_gen now audio branding, heard on all broadcast advertising.
+Dan is also an experienced composer for podcasts, and composed the themes for ABC News Daily and The Sunday Shot.
+He also created Swinburne University of Technology's next_gen now audio branding, currently heard on all broadcast advertising.

 Dan is an award-winning journalist and broadcaster with a decade of experience in radio, podcasting, television, and print media.

-Dan is heard around Australia as the host of Screen Sounds on ABC Classic, a weekly hour-long radio show dedicated to film and television soundtracks.
-Screen Sounds is broadcast on Sundays at 3pm.
-In 2022, Dan hosted the Melbourne Symphony Orchestra live at the Sidney Myer Music Bowl to a capacity crowd of 10,000 people.
+Dan is heard around Australia as the host of Screen Sounds on ABC Classic, a weekly two hour-long radio show dedicated to film and television soundtracks which he has hosted across more than 300 episodes.
+Screen Sounds is broadcast nationally on Saturdays at 6pm.
+He is a regular guest on other ABC radio and TV segments.

 For over a decade Dan has written hundreds of works of journalism and commentary for a wide variety of publications (ABC Arts, Crikey, Buzzfeed, Meanjin, Saturday Paper).
 In 2012 he won the Lizzie Award for Best Games Journalist.